LI governance and structure

 The Council’s role is to represent members and to help set the LI’s strategic objectives.
 Council meets 3 times a year, and has up to 30 council members made up of:

-- 3 Standing Committee Representatives (Education & Membership, Policy & Communications, Technical)
+• 3 Standing Committee Representatives (Education & Careers, Knowledge & Practice, Policy & Public Affairs)

 About the LI Standing Committees

-The 3 Standing Committees (Education & Membership, Policy & Communications, and Technical) advise on and help implement the main areas of the LI’s activity.
+The 4 Standing Committees (Education & Careers, Knowledge & Practice, Membership & Professional Standards, Policy & Public Affairs) advise on and help implement the main areas of the LI’s activity.

 Access to LI Governance Documents